patiernom/react-web-animations-js-wrapper/README.md

 ## Installation

-The easiest way is to keep `react-web-animations-js-wrapper` as a devDependency in your `package.json`.
+The easiest way is to keep `react-web-animations-js-wrapper` as a dependency in your `package.json`.
 ```json
 {
   "dependencies": {